Below you can find a complete list of types of animals in Germany. We currently track 314 animals in Germany and are adding more every day!

 - Asp viper – The upturned nose and large, triangular head of this snake are highly distinct.
 Males tend to be grey while females range from grey to brown to orange.

 While snake bites are rare in Germany, they may occur.
-It is important to seek medical attention after a bite, regardless of specie, in order to prevent adverse reactions.
+To prevent adverse reactions, it is important to seek medical attention after a bite, regardless of species.

 Extinct and Endangered Animals In Germany